clearcodewizards/rails-tailwind-tutorial/README.md

 $ rbenv init
 ```

-## Ruby 3.3.1
+## Ruby 3.3.x
-Install Ruby 3.3.1 and set it as the default:
+Install Ruby 3.3.x or higher and set it as the default:
 ```
-$ rbenv install 3.3.1
+$ rbenv install 3.3.7
-$ rbenv global 3.3.1
+$ rbenv global 3.3.7
 ```

-## Create rails 7 app
+## Create rails 8 app
 First you need to install the rails gem
 ```
-$ gem install rails -v 7.2.0
+$ gem install rails -v 8.0.1
 ```

-Bootstrap your Rails 7 app with propshaft (new asset pipeline) and css tailwind.
-Propshaft will be the default in Rails 8 so lets start using it right now.
+Bootstrap your Rails 8 app with propshaft (new asset pipeline) and css tailwind.
 ```
-$ rails new --asset-pipeline=propshaft --css=tailwind blog
+$ rails new --css=tailwind store
 ```

 If you use an editor that supports devcontainer like vscode you can create your rails app with a devcontainer.
 ```
-$ rails new --asset-pipeline=propshaft --css=tailwind --devcontainer blog
+$ rails new --css=tailwind --devcontainer store
 ```

 ### Rails development environment